joshuacc/recon/README.md

 - **Clipboard**: If the `--clipboard` flag is provided, the prompt will be copied to your clipboard.
 - **File**: If the `--output` flag is provided, the prompt will be written to the specified file.
-- **Stdout**: If neither `--clipboard` nor `--output` is provided, the prompt will be written to `stdout`.
+- **Stdout**: Recon will automatically detect if it is being piped to another command and will output the prompt to stdout in that case.
 This can be useful for combining with other tools, like [llm](https://llm.datasette.io/en/stable/).
 Example: `recon --file ./docs --prompt "How do I debug docker problems for this project?" | llm`.

 ### Specifying what you want from the LLM (prompt)